unforswearing/dued/help.md

 	For example, if today is `Friday, March 21, 7:00 AM` and you have a task that needs to be completed 3 days and 4 hours from now, you would simply enter `3 4`.
 The script will copy the formatted due date (`Monday, March 24, 11 AM`) to your clipboard.

+This option will be removed in upcoming versions of `dued`.
+See item 3 in [the Known Issues section](https://github.com/unforswearing/dued/blob/master/help.md#known-issues) for more details.

 2. **Date only**.
 To only add the *date* to your note, type `d`, which is the day in the future you would like to use as a due date.

 	For example, if today is still `Friday, March 21, 7:00 AM` and you have a task that needs to be done next Friday (but with no specific time), enter `7`.
 Next Friday's date (`Friday, March 28`) will be copied to your clipbaord for easy pasting.